Rub some butter around the inside of 23cm/9” tart or flan dish or insert a baking liner.

 Stir in the sugar.

-Add the egg yolks and stir well.
+Add the egg yolks and stir to combine.

-Using your hands gather the mix together to form a smooth ball of pastry dough.
+Using your hands, gather the mix together to form a smooth ball of pastry dough.

 Cut away any pastry that hangs over the edge of the dish.